DaiTran2210/E-commerce-/README.md

 * Click on the “ga_sessions_” table.

 ## III.
 Exploring the Dataset
-In this project, I will write eight queries in BigQuery based on the Google Analytics dataset.
+In this project, I write eight queries in BigQuery based on the Google Analytics dataset.
 ### Query 1: Total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)
 * SQL code